FreshRSS

 6. Phishing

 Phishing happens to just about everyone with an email address, social media account, or mobile phone.
 Cybercriminals impersonate businesses, authority figures, or people in dire straits to gain financially from unsuspecting targets.
-While an adult who carefully reads their online correspondences can often pick out a phisher from a legitimate sender, tweens and teens who rush through messages and don’t notice the tell-tale signs could fall for a phisher and give up their valuable PII.
+In contrast, an adult who carefully reads their online correspondences can often pick out a phisher from a legitimate sender, tweens and teens who rush through messages and don’t notice the tell-tale signs could fall for a phisher and give up their valuable PII.

-Pass these rules onto your students to help them avoid falling for phishing scams:
+Pass these rules on to your students to help them avoid falling for phishing scams:

 • Never share your passwords with anyone.